Google Voice Toll Free Number

 3. Create Your Account

-Once your UniTel Voice account is set up you enter your Google Voice number as your forwarding number.
-When your customers call your toll free number you receive the call on your Google Voice number.
+Once your Unitel Voice account is set up, you enter your Google Voice number as your forwarding number.
+When your customers call your toll-free number, you receive the call on your Google Voice number.
 It’s that simple.

-You can try it here.
+You can try it now.

 Why Google Voice May Not Be Right For Business Use